From all of us at The Granada Theatre, stay healthy and safe. We look forward to inviting you back to the theatre soon.

 We continue to work closely with our resident companies and other presenting organizations with upcoming performances to monitor the situation, while continuing to follow the updates and guidance of the Center for Disease Control, California Department of Public Health, and Santa Barbara County Public Health Department, and are re-evaluating our steps and actions on a daily basis in order to follow their guidance and directives.

 For a list of performances that have been postponed or canceled, please visit the link below.
 If you hold tickets to a performance that has been affected by COVID-19, please visit GranadaSB.org/COVID-Form to learn more about your options.
-Additionally, you can reach our box office (Open Mon-Sat 10am-5:30pm & Sun 12pm-5pm) at 805.899.2222.
-Please note: we anticipate significant wait times on this line due to extremely heavy call volume.
+Additionally, you can reach us at email@example.com.
+Please note: you may experience delayed response time, as we are experiencing a high volume of requests.

 What You Can Do